History of Corley services

-Originally the services carried Fortes's usual fine-dining experience, but by the 1980s Little Chef, Julie's Pantry and The Granary had replaced the traditional offer.
+Originally the services carried Fortes's usual fine-dining experience.
+The motorway network's first Julie's Pantry was added in 1979, and by the mid-1980s Little Chef and The Granary had joined it to totally replace the dining offer.
 There was a Little Chef and Julie's on each side, which all closed in phases between 1995 and 1998.

 There was also a Thorntons shop in the early 1990s.

 On 12 May 2006 a Starbucks facility along with Coffee Primo was added to the westbound side.
 It was the first Starbucks to be built on the motorway network.
 The services had been the first to get a Coffee Primo several years before.

 The hotel opened on 1 June 2008, although one had been planned here for many years - as early as 1972.
 At one time a Little Chef Lodge was planned.